Slow Cooker Dr. Pepper Beef Stew

 Assorted ingredients for a beef stew recipe, including raw beef, chopped vegetables, beef broth, peas, tomato paste, seasonings, garlic, and a can of Dr. Pepper, arranged on a countertop.

-• 3 russet potatoes, peeled and cut into 1 inch pieces
+• 3 russet potatoes, peeled and cut into 1 inch pieces – Russets soak up flavor and help thicken the stew

-• 2 stalks of celery, sliced
+• 2 stalks celery, sliced – Adds subtle savory flavor to the base

-• 2 cloves garlic, minced
+• 2 cloves garlic, minced – Enhances the richness of the broth

 Close-up of beef stew with carrots and peas served over mashed potatoes, garnished with parsley.